The scientific secret behind carnival scams

 Nicholas J. Johnson is a Melbourne magician, author and collector of scams.

-*I'm not telling you which is which girls.
-You’ll find out in my will.
+*I'm not telling you which daughter is which.
+They'll find out in my will.